foundry-rs/starknet-foundry/design_documents/template.md

 ## Technical overview of the solution
 Provide a rough description of the feature implementation.
 Keep it high level.
 Try to include your mental model if possible.
 Try to include motivation behind non-obvious technical decisions.
 This is important so we don't have to rethink details and motivations it every time.
+If something is an open question include it as well.

 ## Implementation plan